bddkickstarter/Gherkin.TypeProvider/docs/ALL.md

 | None -> ()
 | Some report -> failwith(report.Summary)
 ```
-will exclude the feature if it has either of those tags, and any scenario that has either of the tags.
+will exclude the feature if it has either of those tags, and any scenario/example that has either of the tags.

 Backgrounds, Rules & Steps cannot be tagged